GoomiChan/Starbunnii/README.md

 [Other]
 ==========================
-Name "<Hanachi>	why not Starbunnii?"
+Name "Hanachi:	why not Starbunnii?"